smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 a.
 SDL and HMI are started
 b.	app_1 is registered on SDL and has FULL HMILevel
 c.	app_2 is registered on SDL and has BACKGROUND HMILevel
-d.	app_3 is registered and on SDL and has NONE HMILevel
+d.	app_3 is registered and on SDL has NONE HMILevel
 e.
 Mob apps in NONE HMILevel are NOT allowed to get OnDriverDistraction notification by Policies

 _Steps:_